Clustered independence and bounded treewidth: Introduction

-That is, we show a general upper bound of $x_{k,c} \leq \frac{c}{k+c}$ and a general lower bound of $x_{k,c} \geq \frac{c}{k+c+1}$ that is just an additive $1$ in the denominator away, cf.~\cref{enum:general-c-k}.
-We show our upper bound to be tight if $k = 1$ or $c \leq 2$, cf.~\crefrange{enum:k1}{enum:c1-and-c2}.
-But somewhat surprisingly, in the smallest case $k=2$ and $c=3$ not covered by this, we show that $x_{2,3} = \frac59$, cf.~\cref{enum:c3-and-k2}, which matches neither the general upper nor the general lower bound in~\cref{enum:general-c-k}.
-This leaves us with no obvious good candidate for the true value of $x_{k,c}$ in general.
-We wonder if there are further infinite families of parameters for which simple formulas for $x_{k,c}$ exist.
+That is, we show a general upper bound of $x_{k,c} \leq \frac{c}{k+c}$ and a general lower bound of $x_{k,c} \geq \frac{c}{k+c+1}$ that is just an additive $1$ in the denominator away, cf.~\Cref{thm:main}\labelcref{enum:general-c-k}.
+We also show our upper bound to be tight if $k = 1$ or $c \leq 2$, cf.~\Cref{thm:main}\labelcref{enum:k1} and~\Cref{thm:main}\labelcref{enum:c1-and-c2}.
+But somewhat surprisingly, in the smallest case $k=2$ and $c=3$ not covered by the previous results, we show that $x_{2,3} = \frac59$, cf.~\Cref{thm:main}\labelcref{enum:c3-and-k2}.
+This matches neither the general upper nor the general lower bound in~\Cref{thm:main}\labelcref{enum:general-c-k}.
+We have no obvious good candidate for the true value of $x_{k,c}$ in general and wonder if there are further infinite families of parameters for which simple formulas for $x_{k,c}$ exist.